0xInfty/PyMeepPlasmonics/README.md

 As required by MEEP, an Ubuntu OS will be necessary, so if you wish to work in Windows you will need a virtual machine or similar.
 Up to date, only Ubuntu has been used to execute `PyMeepPlasmonic` simulations, so saddly you will need to find out how to install it yourself.

+## Usage

+First, you need to configure your system's setup.
+The suggested way to do this is to use the automatic setup provided by `PyMeepPlasmonics`.
+To do this, you will need to follow these steps:

+- Open an Anaconda Prompt console and go to your repository's directory by running `cd my\route\to\SinglePixelImaging`.
+- Call the module `v_save` as an executable file by using the command `python v_save.py`.
+- Follow the instructions in the screen:
+    - First, indicate a nickname for your current PC and system.
+    - Then, make sure the detected route to the repository is correct.
+    - Finally, choose a path to a folder where the results will be saved.
+- A configuration file named "SystemDirectories.txt" will have been created at your repository's folder and you will be ready to go.

+Once you have finished, you will be able to open, inspect and execute those scripts that are already created to perform single-pixel simulations.
+Hopefully they will provide you with the results you are looking for.
+If not, they will surely provide you with enough examples to build your own simulation :)

 ## Licence

 Free open-source code developed as part of a Master Thesis Project in Physics.